betable/betable-browser-sdk/README.md

 The Betable Browser SDK requires browsers modern enough to support `XMLHttpRequest` in some form and the native `JSON.parse` method.
 Specifically, these are Chrome 3+, Firefox 3+, and IE 8+.

+In order to support browsers that do not have `JSON.parse` or `JSON.stringify` please include Crockford's JSON2 <https://github.com/douglascrockford/JSON-js/blob/master/json2.js> on your webpage.

+Due to a limitation of Internet Explorer 8 and 9, Cross-site requests are made using XDomainRequests.
+This requires that your website use SSL.

 Usage
 -----